- 1 tablespoon plus 3/4 cup butter (no substitutes), divided

 - baking cocoa, finely chopped nuts or chocolate sprinkles

 - Refrigerate, uncovered, for 3 hours or until firm.
 Lift out of pan; cut into 1-1/2-in. squares.
-Roll each into a ball.
-Roll truffles in cocoa, nuts or sprinkles.
+Roll into 1-in. balls.
+Roll cocoa, nuts or sprinkles.
 Refrigerate in an airtight container.
 Yield: 70 truffles.

 Reviews forEasy Mint Chocolate Truffles

 "another hint, if you're coating with peppermint pieces, it took me almost 5 of the med size canes to cover the recipe. got to crush them almost to powder with just a few little bits whole to get it to cover well and don't let the mixture get too cold"